Shiebler 'Homeric' (Medallion) Antique Sterling Silver Large Serving Spoon, New York City, c. 1880s

-The flattened top handle area has a beautiful portrait medallion identified as Homer.(1) It shows off beautifully against the irregularly hammered surface and edge giving the appearance of it being chiseled in rock.
+The flattened top handle area has a beautiful portrait medallion of a warrior with a dragon on his helmet.
+It shows off beautifully against the irregularly hammered surface and edge, giving the appearance of it being chiseled in rock.

-The large bowl is also hammered in a unique fashion.
-The reverse of the bowl incorporates a third medallion of a bearded warrior.
+The large, elongated, gilt bowl is also hammered in a unique fashion and engraved below the medallion.
+The reverse of the bowl incorporates the third medallion.

-This exquisite server is marked on the back with Shiebler's winged 'S' mark along with 'STERLING/ BAILEY, BANKS & BIDDLE'.
-It comes with its original blue felt and silk-lined interior presentation case stamped 'Bailey, Banks & Biddle/ Philadelphia'.
-It measures 12.5 inches long, weighs an impressive 7.25 troy ounces and is in excellent antique condition with wear to the original gilding on the bowl.
+This exquisite server is marked on the back with Shiebler's winged 'S' mark along with 'STERLING/ THEODORE B. STARR.'
+It measures 10.5 inches long, weighs an impressive 6.25 troy ounces, and is in excellent antique condition with even wear to the original gilding on the bowl.

 You may also like